PaPa31/hm/docs/site-generators/docusaurus/npm-to-yarn.md

 It only works when used with Docusaurus themes that have the Tabs and TabItems components.
 :::

+## Install

+Run this command to install the plugin:

 ```bash npm2yarn
 npm install @docusaurus/remark-plugin-npm2yarn
 ```

+## Setup

-And add following three lines to your `docusaurus.config.js`:
+Add the following three lines to `docusaurus.config.js` file:

 ```js {8,12,16} title="docusaurus.config.js"